Submissions

 Author Guidelines

-All articles must comply with APA (American Psychological Association) standards regarding the style of presentation of the manuscript and the ethical aspects of scientific work.
+All articles must be submitted in English and must comply with APA (American Psychological Association) standards regarding the style of presentation of the manuscript and the ethical aspects of scientific work.

 General guidelines

-A. Layout: A4 size (21 x 29.7cm).
+A. Layout: A4 size.
 The article should not be longer than 25 pages, from the abstract to the References, including Tables, Figures and Appendices.
+Supplementary material may be included.
+Footnotes are not allowed.

 B. Font: Times New Roman, size 12, throughout the text, including references, footnotes, tables, etc.